NCAR/DART/assimilation_code/modules/utilities/ensemble_manager_mod.rst

 .. container:: indent1

    Round-robin MPI task layout starting at the first node.
 Starting on the first node forces pe 0 = task 0.
-The smoother code assumes task 0 has an ensemble member.
-If you want to break the assumption that pe 0 = task 0, this routine is a good place to start.
-Test with the smoother.

    ============== =======================
    ``ens_handle`` Handle for an ensemble.